 Official Import Rules

-Egypt requires an ISO microchip, current rabies vaccination (at least 30 days old), a government-endorsed health certificate issued within 10 days of travel, and an import permit from GOVS (General Organization for Veterinary Services) — apply 2–3 weeks before travel.
+Egypt requires a current rabies vaccination (at least 30 days old) and a government-endorsed health certificate issued within 10 days of travel.
 Arrival through Cairo International Airport (CAI).

 GOVS quarantine vet conducts inspection on arrival.
 Documents may need Arabic translation.